general education &

 An understanding of scientific principles is essential for an educated and engaged citizenry.
 This course investigates the substance and process of modern science and its role in society, including the scientific method and nature of scientific inquiry; scientific principles, analysis, and critical thinking; sources of scientific information, critical reading, and evaluation of authenticity; and distinguishing science from pseudoscience.
 Each course section focuses on a different topic or theme and considers some of the important scientific issues of our times.

-Note: Topic subtitles are listed in the online course schedule for the spring semester at my.purchase.edu; individual descriptions are published by the Advising Center and distributed in FRS 1030/Freshman Seminar: BA/BS Programs.
+Note: Topic subtitles are listed for the spring semester in the MyHeliotrope course search at my.purchase.edu; individual descriptions are published by the Advising Center and distributed in FRS 1030/First-Year Seminar: BA/BS Programs.